 The Software Sustainability Institute’s Collaborations Workshop series brings together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
-Collaborations Workshop 2020 (CW20) takes place from Tuesday 31st March to Wednesday 1st April 2020 at Queen's University, Belfast.
-The CW20 Hack Day takes place on the evening of Wednesday 1st of April to end of the working day Thursday 2nd of April at Ulster University, Belfast.
+Collaborations Workshop 2020 (CW20) took place online from Tuesday, 31st March to Thursday, 2nd April 2020.

 - Open Research